 In extreme cases of overbite, the lower teeth may touch the gum tissue behind the upper front teeth, creating wear on the teeth and gum tissue.

 With an overjet, your risk of damaging your teeth or fracturing them increases.
-Some overjets are barely noticeable as they are moderate, while others are more severe and can make it difficult to close your lips completely due to the poor alignment of teeth.
-You may also notice challenges with chewing or biting.
+Some overjets are barely noticeable as they are moderate, while others are more severe and can make it difficult to close your lips completely due to the poor alignment of teeth. an overjet can make eating difficult as it can interfere with your bite.

 However, if the overjet or overbite is caused by one of the issues listed above, we may be able to treat the problem with clear aligners.
 The aligners will apply gradual pressure to your teeth to move them into corrected positions as prescribed by your dentist in a custom treatment plan.
 This will leave you with a straighter, more symmetrical smile.